 Mammals are much harder to record than birds, so I was quite pleased to get 4 different mammals on the recording (not counting Shadow).
 In addition to the barking elk, I got a few beaver splashes, and an Arizona grey squirrel giving its mating call.
 If you listen carefully (probably need headphones), near the end of this short recording, you can hear a faint splash of a beaver, and a distant howl, which I think may be a Mexican grey wolf.
 This snippet of the recording does not include the elk bark.
 The sorrowful descending note and the coughing sound is the gray squirrel.

 Arizona grey squirrels (Sciurus arizonensis) are found in the mountains of southeastern Arizona and along the Mogollon rim in Arizona and western New Mexico.
 I have also seen them near the Gila Cliff Dwellings.
 According to Donald Hoffmeister (Mammals of Arizona), morphometrically, they appear to be more closely related to fox squirrels than grey squirrels.
 However, their voice to me sounds more like an eastern or western grey squirrel.
 They tend to be quieter than other tree squirrels, and shy, so they are not often seen nor heard.

-Recording notes: recorded with Zoom H4n.
-Recording was amplified and a low-pass filter applied.
+Recording notes: Recorded with Zoom H4n.

 This post may contain affiliate links.
 If you purchase a product through an affiliate link, your cost will be the same, but Wild Mountain Echoes will automatically receive a small commission.
 Your support is greatly appreciated!